deeprob/bioinfo-tutorial/0_shell_scripting_and_bash/README.md

 ```
 assigns a variable (the file) to the first argument, then creates the file entered into the first argument when running the script in the command line.

-**Task: Write a script that takes in a file path as first argument, and a string as second argument, creates a new file using the touch command in the specified filepath, and appends the string to that file.**
+**Task: Write a script (test.sh) that takes in a file path as first argument, and a string as second argument, creates a new file using the touch command in the specified filepath, and appends the string to that file.**
 ```bash
 test_file=$1
 touch $test_file